Know your funding sources.

 Aggregate Borrowing Limit – Graduate students may borrow up to an aggregate total of $138,500 including undergraduate loan amounts.

-Interest Rates – The interest rate on Federal Direct Student Loans is fixed at 5.41%.
+Interest Rates – The interest rate on Federal Direct Student Loans is fixed at 5.31 percent.

-Origination Fee – An origination fee of 1.072% will be charged.
+Origination Fee – An origination fee of 1.069 percent will be charged.
 The fee goes to the federal government to help reduce the cost of the loans.

 Repayment – Federal Direct Student Loan repayment begins six months after you graduate or are no longer enrolled at least half-time.